 If the last time you heard a flute dominate popular music was the Jethro Tull days, allow Lizzo to catch you up.

 When she’s not rapid with a rapid-fire, stream of consciousness alacrity, or singing with soul-stirring feeling, Lizzo is strutting and striding across the stage with a flute at her lips.
 I had no idea that you could belt out a tune with a flute quite like that.
 I also had no idea that you could twerk with a flute quite like that, either.

 Lizzo is all about bringing all of who she is to the stage and presenting her art to the world, whether it fits expectations or not.
-The result is a sound that is fresh, new and exciting.
-If Lizzo hadn’t had the skill, creativity, and courage to play the flute on a pop track, what would we be missing?
+The result is a sound that is fresh, new, and exciting.
+What would we be missing if Lizzo hadn’t had the skill, creativity, and courage to play the flute on a pop track?

 Moxie demands respect.